AdobeDocs/workfront.en/help/resource-mgmt/resource-planning/view-hours-fte-user-view-resource-planner.md

 description: In addition to budgeting resources in the Project and Role views, you can use the User View of the Resource Planner to display information about the Planned, Available, and Actual Hours or FTE values for projects and resources.
 ---

-# View Available, Planned, and Actual Hours or FTE in the *Resource Planner* when using the User view
+# View Available, Planned, and Actual Hours or FTE in the `Resource Planner` when using the User view

-In addition to budgeting resources in the Project and Role views, you can use the User View of the *Resource Planner* to display information about the Planned, Available, and Actual Hours or FTE values for projects and resources.
+In addition to budgeting resources in the Project and Role views, you can use the User View of the `Resource Planner` to display information about the Planned, Available, and Actual Hours or FTE values for projects and resources.

-## Overview of the User View in the *Resource Planner*
+## Overview of the User View in the `Resource Planner`

-Consider the following when viewing the Hours or FTE information in the *Resource Planner*:
+Consider the following when viewing the Hours or FTE information in the `Resource Planner`:

 <ul>
- <li>You can view the Available and Planned Hours or the FTE information for users, job roles, and projects in all views of the <em>Resource Planner</em>.</li>
+ <li>You can view the Available and Planned Hours or the FTE information for users, job roles, and projects in all views of the <span>Resource Planner</span>.</li>
  <li> You can view the following information only in the User View:
   <ul>
    <li> The difference between the amount of Planned Hours or FTE and the amount of Available Hours or FTE.
 You can then budget the allocation of your users according to this difference in the Project and Role views. </li>